How To Install Violin and Viola Strings

 Visually locate the string hole drilled in the peg.
 (Be sure you have the correct peg and you're not installing the D string on the G peg, for example.)
 You'll want to install the strings in the correct location, relative to each other.
 If installing a G, for example, be sure you're installing it to the left of the D string.
 Depending on the location of the hole in the peg, you may need to loosen the peg and move it out slightly in order to align the whole with the correct location relative to the other strings, before inserting the string you're installing.
 (Otherwise, you may end up with strings crossing over each other within the pegbox, which simply won't work.)
 Thread the end of the string through the peg-hole so that a small amount (approximately 1-2 mm) sticks out the other side of the peg.

 5. Wind the String

 Start winding the string onto the peg.
 Wind the left pegs (G and D on violin, C and G on viola) counter-clockwise and the right pegs (A and E on violin, D and A on viola) clockwise.
-Wind the first loop of the string toward the pointy end of the peg and the next loop in the opposite direction, over top of the first loop.
+Wind the first loop of the string toward the pointy end of the peg, then cross over the first loop and wind the rest toward the opposite end of the peg.
 Winding over the first loop in this way will "tie" or "lock" the string onto the peg and help keep the string from slipping.
 Keep winding away from the pointy end of the peg, making a neat row of coils, until the string is the correct length.
 When finished, you want the string to come just to the edge of the pegbox.
 If the string is crushed up against the edge, unwind it and try again.
-(If the string rubs against the pegbox when the peg turns, the peg will be hard to tune, and the string may break.)
+(If the string rubs against the pegbox when the peg turns, the peg will constantly push itself loose, the string will be difficult to keep in tune, and the friction may even cause the string to break.)

 6. Attach to Tailpiece